-- 33. Where there are two or more potential recipient NTS Exit Points with no RD or the same RD, either as separate RDs or through grouping, NTS Exit Points will be selected as recipient NTS Exit Points on the basis of best exchange rate from available donor NTS Exit Points. - 34.
-Notwithstanding the objective stated in paragraph 31, NTS Exit Points which have no RD17 will be considered before those with a RD because only Incremental Exit Capacity made available through release of Funded Incremental Obligated Exit Capacity (i.e. where investment is needed) receive additional funding.
+- 26. Subject to paragraph 25,31, where Exit Capacity applications 4 result in a requirement for National Grid identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient NTS Exit Points by their Revenue Driver 15 ("RD"), (see Special Condition 5G 16).
+Ranking will start with NTS Exit Points with no RD, followed by the NTS Exit Point with the highest RD then the next highest, and so on, finishing with the NTS Exit Point with the lowest RD. - 27.
+Where there are two or more potential recipient NTS Exit Points with no RD or the same RD, either as separate RDs or through grouping, NTS Exit Points will be selected as recipient NTS Exit Points on the basis of best exchange rate from available donor NTS Exit Points. - 28.
+Notwithstanding the objective stated in paragraph 25,31.
+NTS Exit Points which have no RD917 will be considered before those with a RD because only Incremental Exit Capacity made available through release of Funded Incremental Obligated Exit Capacity (i.e. where investment is needed) receive additional funding.
 Hence the process minimises the quantity of Incremental Obligated Exit Capacity at NTS Exit Points without an agreed level of funding by maximising Exit Capacity Substitution to these NTS Exit Points.
 Continuing the process by selecting the NTS Exit Point with the highest RD, i.e. the NTS Exit Point expected to require the most investment, will maximise the avoided investment that can be achieved through the first substitution opportunities considered.
 However, any residual investment will be in respect of a greater number of smaller NTS Exit Points.